 The Oropi water treatment plant was opened in 1957 and was upgraded in 2003 to microfiltration technology.
 From 1910 to 1957 water was taken from the Waiorohi Stream, chlorinated and then gravity-fed down to the town.
 Rebuilding the treatment plant at the same site enabled the intake and other structures to be retained.
 The Oropi Plant can produce up to 30,000 cubic metres a day.

 Waiāri water treatment plant

-Construction of the new processing plant along the Waiāri Stream commenced in 2018 and is expected to be completed around 2023.
+Construction of the new processing plant along the Waiāri Stream commenced in 2018 and is expected to be completed in late 2022.
 The project was successfully deferred for at least 10 years thanks to the introduction of water meters in 2000, but summer demands together with the growth of the city are exceeding the capacity limits of the Oropi and Joyce Road plants.

 Waiāri Water treatment plant

 Our aim is to provide and maintain the most efficient and safe water treatment network for all customers at an affordable cost whilst meeting Council's levels of service.